arondiolex1029/-epic2-final-termoutput-soliven/README.md

-# -epic2-final-termoutput-soliven
+I made this Mandala pattern through p5.js Web Editor.
-Mandala pattern using p5.js web editor
+I'm new to this so I only made a simple design.